kubenet-dev/docs/docs/02-examples/04_networkconfig.md

 topo3nodesrl.default.ibgp     True    topo3nodesrl.default   staticID    65535         65535
 ```

-All these parameters are registered in [kuid][kuid] and can be leveraged as a source of truth that various entities can use to achieve certain tasks and validate certain configurations.
-All of these resources are available through an API and can be used by machines and humans.
+All these parameters are registered through [kuid][kuid] API and can be leveraged as a source of truth that various components leverage for specific use cases.
+In the next examples you will see how certain networking applications leverage this for configuring the network,

-We are ready to configure underlay and overlay !!!.
+You are ready to configure underlay and overlay !!!.

 [containerlab]: https://containerlab.dev